OakTree100/casper_tut_dac/tut_dac.rst

 Add your ``munge``
 ^^^^^^^^^^^^^^^^^^
-We're using a munge to reorder data for compatibility between the ``rfdc`` and other casper blocks.
+On the output of our ``bram`` we're using a munge to reorder data for compatibility between the ``rfdc`` and other casper blocks.
 We'll study this block more in depth for Tutorial 3.
 This block takes a bus of some width (128 bits in our case), and separates it into pieces (some number of divisions, with some size for each) (8 16-bit samples for us), and then reorders them (we're just reversing things for DAC compatibility here).
-In hardware, this moves wires and costs nothing.
+In hardware, this routes wires and costs nothing.

 ``din`` should connect to the ``bram`` ``data_out``.